metagraph-dev/metagraph/docs/user_guide/resolver.rst

 Algorithm Planning
 ~~~~~~~~~~~~~~~~~~

-When calling algorithm using the generic approach, the calculated plan is available by using ``r.plan``.
+When calling an algorithm using the generic approach, the calculated steps are made available by
-This shows the full set of translations required, along with the concrete algorithm chosen.
+``r.plan``.
+This shows the full set of translations required, along with the concrete algorithm
+chosen.

 .. code-block:: python